CoryMcDonald/star_wars_api/README.md

 ```
 **Javascript**

-The linter is configured vs eslint and is following the standard airbnb config.
+The linter is configured via eslint and is following the standard airbnb config.

 ```sh
 yarn lint